 Do you ever take time to reflect on your successes and failures?
 I encourage you, during this month, to think back to goals you set for 2018.
 Did you achieve them?
 Did you fall short?
 What lessons have you learned?[Read More ...]

-Samantha Ferm has joined CIRAS as a government contracting specialist with the Procurement Technical Assistance Program (PTAP).
-She will be based out of Iowa City and will serve the southeast portion of the state.[Read More ...]
+Justin Niceswanger has joined CIRAS as a government contracting specialist with the Procurement Technical Assistance Center (PTAC).
+He will be based out of a CIRAS office in Clive and will serve business owners who are located inside the city of Des Moines.[Read More ...]